datagrok-ai/public/help/overview/console.md

 ## Command examples

 ```
-KNN(["WIDTH", "HEIGHT"])
+Mul(2,3)
 ```
-Run KNN command with the specified parameters
+Run `Mul command (multiply two numbers) with the specified parameters.

 ```
-KNN
+Mul
 ```
-Edit parameters of the KNN command
+Edit parameters of the `Mul` command and evaluate it in a dialog window.

 ```
-KNN?
+Mul?
 ```
 Get help for the KNN command